billagee/blog.likewise.org/content/2013-07-30-adding-a-fancybox-gallery-to-a-rails-3-dot-2-app-in-5-steps.markdown

 The last step is to add a gallery link to the paintings partial, where the link's <tt>class</tt> attribute value is set to the "grouped_elements" identifier we added to <tt>paintings.js.coffee</tt>.

-Also, the gallery link's <tt>rel</tt> attribute value needs to be defined; in fancybox <a href="http://fancybox.net/howto">elements with the same rel value are considered part of the same gallery</a>, which enables flipping between the images without having to close the fancybox viewer.
+Also, the gallery link's <tt>rel</tt> attribute value needs to be defined; in fancybox <a target="_blank" href="http://fancybox.net/howto">elements with the same rel value are considered part of the same gallery</a>, which enables flipping between the images without having to close the fancybox viewer.

 To take care of those steps, edit <tt>app/views/paintings/_painting.html.erb</tt> and insert the "view in gallery" link shown below, above the existing edit/remove links: